Samuel-George-Greenberger/ErrMonad/README.md

 # ErrMonad
-Error monads for common tryCatch idioms
+Error monads for common tryCatch idioms in Java